Saint-Lazare, Quebec: ATV

 All-terrain vehicles are very popular in the region with an officially sanctioned trail, which runs between Saint-Lazare and the nearby town of Rigaud, Quebec.
 The trail is maintained by regional members of local ATV clubs.
 The trails are open in all four seasons, and groomed in the winter using heavy machinery.

-Transportation
+Infrastructure

 The city is served by the 51 bus from the Exo La Presqu’Île, terminating at the Vaudreuil train station.

 Education

 Commission Scolaire des Trois-Lacs operates Francophone schools.